HamzahJavaid/Personal-Website/content/post/website.md

 I personally advise against advanced customization but here are a few things one can edit.
 First, you have to go inside the `theme/academic/` folder.
 Depending on the installation procedure, the subfolder name might differ.
 - `data\themes\` folder.
 Here you can find the original themes.
 Select the one you want to modify and copy it in `data\themes` in the main folder.
 For each theme, you can modify its colors as you prefer.
 A useful page to select the colors is [HTML Colors](https://htmlcolorcodes.com/).
 - `data\fonts\` folder.
-Here you can find the original themes.
+Here you can find the original fonts.
 Select the one you want to modify and copy it in `data\fonts` in the main folder.
 A useful page to select fonts is [Google Fonts](https://fonts.google.com/).
 - `layout\partials\` folder.
 Here you can modify the structure of the different pages.
 Say for example that you want to modify the "powered by Academic theme for Hugo" footer in the front page.
 Open `site_footer.html` and you can modify (or remove) it.

 You can take inspiration from my personal repository: https://github.com/matteocourthoud/website.